 Whether it’s silver, gold or platinum, exposure to household chemicals can tarnish metals and harm your gemstones.
-The best thing to do is use whatever spray-on you need to (lotions, perfume, hair products, cosmetics etc…) before putting on your precious jewellery — make sure everything is dry before adding those finishing touches.
-Without realising it, your daily-use lotions and creams may contain chemicals that may tarnish precious metals and damage the surface of pearls and gemstones if they come in contact.
+The best thing to do is use whatever spray-on you need to (lotions, perfume, hair products, cosmetics etc…) before putting on your jewellery — make sure everything is dry before adding those finishing touches.
+You may not realise it, but your daily-use lotions and creams may contain chemicals that may tarnish precious metals and damage the surface of pearls and gemstones if they come in contact.

-The same goes for household cleaning products and swimming — it’s best to avoid wearing your fine jewellery while taking on physical activity such as sports or household chores or taking a dip in the pool this summer.
+The same caution is to be exercised to avoid contact with household cleaning products and indulging in your favourite sports and pastimes — it’s best to avoid wearing your fine jewellery while taking on physical activity such as sports or household chores or taking a dip in the pool this summer.

 If your jewellery does come into contact with any harsh chemical, rinse them under warm running water and pat them dry with a tissue or soft cloth.

 5. When in doubt, speak to a professional